hefroy/aws-iot-fleetwise-edge/docs/dev-guide/edge-agent-dev-guide.md

   for further details.
 - Data in transit: All the data exchanged with the AWS IoT services is encrypted in transit.
 - Data at rest: the current version of the software does not encrypt the data at rest i.e. during persistency.
-It’s assumed that the software operates in a secure partition that the OEM puts in place and rely on the OEM secure storage infrastructure that is applied for all IO operations happening in the gateway e.g. via HSM, OEM crypto stack.
+It's assumed that the software operates in a secure partition that the OEM puts in place and rely on the OEM secure storage infrastructure that is applied for all IO operations happening in the gateway e.g. via HSM, OEM crypto stack.
 - Access to vehicle CAN data: the device software assumes that the software operates in a secure